NotoriousArnav/MarkdownEditor/README.md

 - PWA Support, so you can just Install the App from the Browser it self!

 ## TODOS:
-- **MAIN FOCUS** Extensions Support to allow devs to make custom extensions and add them to the editor
+- **MAIN FOCUS + Refinement** Extensions Support to allow devs to make custom extensions and add them to the editor
 - Refinement of Theme API
 - Refinement of Exports to PDF and HTML to produce Consistent outputs
 - Multi File Support to allow multiple tabs and allow Notebook like functionality like Obsidian **Sometimes I think this is unnecessary**